 16-year-old boy charged as accessory in Fonner Park murder of Lincoln man

 GRAND ISLAND, Neb.
-(KSNB) - Police say a 16-year-old Grand Island boy was involved in the Thursday murder of 62-year-old Todd Scherer of Lincoln at Fonner Park.
+(KOLN) - Police say a 16-year-old boy was involved in the Thursday murder of 62-year-old Todd Scherer of Lincoln at Fonner Park.

-Court records released Friday morning indicate that 16-year-old Austin Kelly is charged with felony robbery and two counts of accessory to a felony.
-Police arrested Kelly Thursday afternoon.
+Court records released Friday morning indicate that a 16-year-old Grand Island boy is charged with felony robbery and two counts of accessory to a felony.
+Police arrested the boy Thursday afternoon.

 Twenty-year-old Logan Hunts Horse of Wounded Knee, S.D. is charged with first degree murder and two counts of use of a deadly weapon to commit a felony.

-Both Hunts Horse and Kelly were in Hall County Court Friday morning for initial hearings.
+Both Hunts Horse and the boy were in Hall County Court Friday morning for initial hearings.
 A judge set bond for Hunts Horse at $5 million.
-Bond for Kelly was set at $500,000.
+Bond for the teen was set at $500,000.

 Court documents Friday included more details of the murder.

-Court records indicate that Scherer’s wallet was then taken from a pants pocket and then Kelly, Hunts Horse, and his girlfriend then split the cash in the wallet.
+Court records indicate that Scherer’s wallet was then taken from a pants pocket and then the teen, Hunts Horse, and his girlfriend then split the cash in the wallet.

 “It appears the victim and suspects knew each other and this was not a random attack,” GIPD Captain Dean Elliott said.